Christianity Today. Inc. Records

 The correspondence of the president in boxes 27-35 and the CEO in boxes 36-38 deals mainly with contacts with other Evangelical Protestant ministries and publishers and discussions about possible CTI publications or projects.
 Almost all of these letters are to and from non-staff members, although there are many files of correspondence with CTI board members and Folders 35-9 and 38-5 contain memos to staff.
 Except for the last mentioned folder, there is relatively little on the day-to-day operations of the magazine.
 Scott Bolinder's correspondence in Folders 38-8,9, is more concerned with actual CTI products, especially those relating to Campus Life.

 The actual operations of the company, particularly those concerning advertising, circulation and marketing, are documented in the business manger's memos in Folder 38-6 and the quarterly reports in boxes 40 and 41.
-The reports are from various senior staff members on the accomplishments of their departments over a three month period and future goals.
+More advertising material is in folder The reports are from various senior staff members on the accomplishments of their departments over a three month period and future goals.
 They include reports to the senior vice president, as well as his report for the company to the CEO.
 Frequent themes are: editorial policy and tone, reader response and research, circulation, production, operations.
 Box 39 contains the copyright certificates for most issues of CT magazine during its first two decades of existence.
 Folder 40-1 contains similar certificates for Youth for Christ Magazine and other YFC publications.
 CTI did not publish these, but it did acquire Campus Life from YFC in 1982 and probably also acquired these certificates at that time.
 For the same reason, probably, there are reports on the circulation, advertising and other statistics of YFC Magazine and Campus Life in Folder 41-3.

 Individual Publications